 We have also had success making one package of mix in a standard loaf pan.
 Recommended baking time for a loaf is 28-30 minutes.
 Once done, let cool in pan until completely cooled.
 To keep the loaf extra moist, we recommend applying a light layer of icing over the entire surface like you were frosting a cake and then drizzling the remaining icing over the loaf.
 Serves 8.

-9. Storing leftovers - Okay, it's unlikely that you will have leftovers but it could happen.
-Donuts do not hold up well when stored in a food storage container with the lid snapped on.
+10. Storing leftovers - Okay, it's unlikely that you will have leftovers but it could happen.
+Donuts do not hold up well when stored in a food storage container with the lid snapped on unless you plan to refrigerate them (see below).
 Seems contrary, right?!
 Both the donut and icing will become soft and gooey in a matter of hours.
 Best bet?
 Leave the food storage lid partially off or off entirely.
 Enjoy those slightly firm day olds with your morning cup of coffee.
 Best dunkers EVER!